Best headphones: Get good-quality audio equipment at your budget

 Are they waterproof?

 It’s not uncommon today to find that many modern electronic gadgets are designed with some measure of water resistance to enable their usage in adverse weather or to help them resist spills and other accidents at bare minimum.
-Still, audio-related electronics include sensitive parts like amplifiers and speakers, so it’s important to consider the specific intended use as well as the intended usage environment when choosing the best headphones for you.
+Still, audio-related electronics include sensitive parts like amplifiers and speakers, so it’s important to consider the specific intended use as well as the intended usage environment when choosing the best model for you.

 Outdoor workouts are the most common situation where a pair of headphones might contact rain or sweat, but commutes that involve walking, or even walks to and from the car, can all potentially impact a pair of headphones and require the user to remove them in lieu of enjoying their podcasts or music.
 If you know for a fact that you’ll be bringing headphones outside, you should consider a model that sports at least IPx5-level water resistance, which will protect your headphones from a continuous stream of water for up to five minutes.
 If there’s any danger of the headphones falling into or becoming submerged in water, you’ll have to select a pair that uses at least IPx7-level resistance to ensure that they escape unscathed.